 Whether you are an international or domestic student in Canada, check out our table below to help you find the best bank account for you.

 1. Choose a bank

-There are many banks in Canada, so the best way to narrow it down is to look at what the different banks offer students (see our handy table, below).
-Most bank accounts in Canada will waive monthly fees for students and offer perks such as points systems or discounts on savings accounts.
+There are many banks in Canada, so the best way to narrow it down is to look at what the different banks offer students (see our handy table below).
+Most bank accounts in Canada will waive monthly fees for students and offer perks such as reward points or shopping discounts.

-It’s important to remember that in Canada, you will be charged a transaction fee every time you use an ATM from a bank that is not your own, so a good way to choose a bank is to see which ATMs are on your university campus or in your town.
+It’s important to remember that in Canada you will be charged a transaction fee every time you use an ATM from a bank that is not your own, so a good way to choose a bank is to see which ATMs are on or near your university campus.

-The next thing to think about is what your bank is offering you.
-As mentioned above, banks will usually throw in at least one offer or reward for signing up with them.
-Consider which of these are most attractive to you or will be the most useful.
-Some banks provide specific discounts based on the degree programme that you will be studying so it’s always worth checking if you are eligible for any of those.
+The next thing to consider is what your bank is offering you.
+As mentioned above, banks will often throw in at least one offer or reward for signing up with them.
+Consider which of these are most attractive to you or will be most useful.
+Some banks provide specific discounts based on the degree programme you are studying so it’s worth checking if you are eligible for any of those.

 Think about whether you would like a credit card or a savings account as well.
-If you are considering either then considering what banks can offer you in these areas is a good way to narrow down your choice.
+If you are considering either then looking at what banks can offer you in these areas is a good way to narrow down your choice.